prismaticfi/pyteal-maybenot/README.md

 Storing can be opted out of by passing `store=False` in the `exists()` call, which replaces the `store` operation with `pop`.
 Similarly, asserting existence- and loading the cached value can be disabled by passing `assert_has_value=False` and `load=False` respectively in the `get()` call.

-## Security

-None of the code in the repository has been audited and no security guarantees are provided - any use is _ENTIRELY_ at own responsibility!